 In certain cases it is possible to get an exception to step therapy requirements.
-To obtain more information about the step therapy exception process, please go to medica.com/StepTherapy or call Customer Service at the number on the back of your Medica ID card.
+To obtain more information about the step therapy exception process, please go to Medica.com/StepTherapy or call Member Services at the number on the back of your Medica ID card.
 Medica will respond to a request for an exception to step therapy requirements within five days of receipt of a complete request.
 If you have a condition that may seriously jeopardize your life, health or ability to regain maximum function, Medica will respond within 72 hours of receipt of a complete request.
 If we do not approve your request for an exception to step therapy requirements, you have the right to appeal Medica's decision.
 Medica will respond to a request for such an appeal within five days of receipt of a complete request.
 If you have a condition that may seriously jeopardize your life, health or ability to regain maximum function, Medica will respond within 72 hours of receipt of a complete request.
 See Complaints for more information on your appeal rights.
 If Medica's decision on appeal upholds the initial denial of your request for an exception to step therapy requirements, you have a right to request an external review as described in Complaints.

 - 1. Prescription drugs, including diabetic equipment and supplies and preventive drugs and other supplies, received at a non-network pharmacy. - 2.
 Any amount above what Medica would have paid when you fail to identify yourself to the pharmacy as a member.
 (Medica will notify you before enforcement of this provision.) - 3.
-Over the counter (OTC) drugs that by federal or state law do not require a prescription order or refill and any medication that is therapeutically equivalent to an OTC drug. - 4.
-Replacement of a drug due to loss, damage or theft. - 5.
-Appetite suppressants. - 6.
-Weight loss medications. - 7.
-Sexual dysfunction medications. - 8.
-Non-sedating antihistamines and non-sedating antihistamine/decongestant combinations.
+Drugs prescribed for investigative uses. - 4.
+Over the counter (OTC) drugs that by federal or state law do not require a prescription order or refill and any medication that is therapeutically equivalent to an OTC drug. - 5.
+Replacement of a drug due to loss, damage or theft. - 6.
+Appetite suppressants. - 7.
+Weight loss medications. - 8.
+Sexual dysfunction medications.

-- 9. Proton pump inhibitors, except for members twelve (12) years of age and younger, and those members who have a feeding tube. - 10.
-Drugs prescribed by a provider who is not acting within his/her scope of licensure. - 11.
-Homeopathic medicine. - 12.
-Infertility drugs.

-- 13. Specialty prescription drugs, except as described in Prescription Specialty Drugs. - 14.
-Drugs and supplies not listed on the Medica's Drug List, unless covered through the exception process described in this Policy.
-Such exclusions are in addition to drugs or classes of drugs excluded under other provisions of this Policy. - 15.
-Bulk powders, chemicals and products used in prescription drug compounding. - 16.
-Products that are duplicative to, or are in the same class and category as, products on Medica's Drug List. - 17.
-New to market drugs: Products recently approved by the FDA and introduced into the market will not be covered until they are reviewed and considered for placement on the Drug List.
+- 9. Non-sedating antihistamines and non-sedating antihistamine/decongestant combinations. - 10.
+Proton pump inhibitors, except for members twelve (12) years of age and younger, and those members who have a feeding tube. - 11.
+Drugs prescribed by a provider who is not acting within his/her scope of licensure. - 12.
+Homeopathic medicine. - 13.
+Infertility drugs. - 14.
+Specialty prescription drugs, except as described in Prescription Specialty Drugs. - 15.
+Drugs and supplies not listed on Medica's Drug List, unless covered through the exception process described in Exceptions to Medica's Drug List, including the exception for antipsychotic drugs.
+Such exclusions are in addition to drugs or classes of drugs excluded under other provisions of this Policy. - 16.
+Bulk powders, chemicals and products used in prescription drug compounding. - 17.
+Products that are duplicative to, or are in the same class and category as, products on Medica's Drug List, unless covered through the exception process described under "Exceptions to Medica's Drug List" in this section. - 18.
+New to market drugs: Products recently approved by the FDA and introduced into the market will not be covered until they are reviewed and considered for placement on Medica's Drug List.